filakhtov/gentoo-use-docs/dev-libs/libxml2.md

 It is safe to disable the flag as it is only required for dealing with XML documents encoded with unusual character sets.

 ### ipv6
 Passes the `--enable-ipv6` option to the configure script.
-This provides the support for fetching a DTD and an XSD schemas over IPv6 protocol.
+This provides the support for fetching a DTD (Document type definition) and an XSD (XML Schema Definition) schemas over the IPv6 protocol.

 This flag is only necessary for systems that participate in IPv6 capable networks.